DL-Thompson/DL-Thompson.github.io/_posts/2014-04-24-undergraduate-thesis.md

 To accomplish this method, there was one major problem.
 The robots had no built in communication sensors or algorithms.
 The only sensors to be used were the speaker and microphone which were not very well made.
 So, while the rotations and measurements were fairly straight forward, the communication presented somewhat of a challenge.

 In order to solve the problem, I decided to create a messaging system that made use of three tones from the speaker.
 I used a low tone, medium tone, and high tone.
-These frequencies were easily discernable from one another.
+These frequencies were easily discernible from one another.
 Many messages were needed including a message for each slice and several different confirmation messages.
 In order to create several messages, the tones were strung together.
 The robot listening would listen to the whole sound wave, and then process to get the sequence of tones.
 The main problem with this was the cheap speaker and microphone.
 The sound waves were not always clear, so a smoothing procedure had to be applied to each wave.
 A demonstration can be seen in the graphs below.

 {:refdef: style="text-align: center;"}
 ![Rough]({{"/images/undergrad_thesis/message_graph_rough.png"}})